.png)

 Q6.
 What impact does study material have on exam performance?

-Quality study material directly influences exam performance by aligning with the exam's content, format, and skill requirements, ensuring focused and effective preparation.
+Quality study material directly influences exam performance by aligning with the exam's content, format, and skill requirements, ensuring focused and adequate preparation.

 Q7.
 Why is a study plan important for OET preparation?